oamg/leapp/docs/source/terminology.md

 where one phase has assigned filters with which the framework selects actors that should be executed from the repositories on the system.

+### Workflow APIs

+Workflow APIs are custom API classes that actors can use and automatically inherit their consumed and produced messages.
+This way one can write a stable API for third party actor writers, without being affected by changes of message model layout, name changes etc.